abelsonlive/hiR/updateGuide.md

     ```
 8. OR: locate the "hiR.Rcheck" folder in the package's parent directory, open this folder, move hiR-manual.pdf and hiR-ex.pdf into the "inst" folder, and overwite if they exist there already.

-9. Now push these updates to git, e.g.
+9. Now push these updates to git, e.g:

     ```
     $cd hiR